strake/kind-generics.hs/kind-generics/README.md

 # `kind-generics`: generic programming for arbitrary kinds and GADTs

-*Note:*: This README is a work in progress.
+*Note:* This README is a work in progress.
 The most up-to-date version of this document can be found in [GitLab](https://gitlab.com/trupill/kind-generics/blob/master/kind-generics/README.md).

 Data type-generic programming in Haskell is restricted to types of kind `*` (by using `Generic`) or `* -> *` (by using `Generic1`).
 This works fine for implementing generic equality or generic printing, notions which are applied to types of kind `*`.
 But what about having a generic `Bifunctor` or `Contravariant`?
 We need to extend our language for describing data types to other kinds -- hopefully without having to introduce `Generic2`, `Generic3`, and so on.